lorensen/VTKExamples/src/Python.md

 [CurvatureBandsWithGlyphs](/Python/Visualization/CurvatureBandsWithGlyphs) | vtkCurvatures vtkBandedPolyDataContourFilter vtkLookupTable vtkColorSeries vtkGlyph3D | Demonstrates the coloring of a surface by partitioning the gaussian curvature of a surface into bands and using arrows to display the normals on the surface.
 [CutStructuredGrid](/Python/VisualizationAlgorithms/CutStructuredGrid) | vtkCutter | Cut through structured grid with plane.
 The cut plane is shown solid shaded.
 A computational plane of constant k value is shown in wireframe for comparison.
 The colors correspond to flow density.
 Cutting surfaces are not necessarily planes: implicit functions such as spheres, cylinders, and quadrics can also be used.
 [Cutter](/Python/VisualizationAlgorithms/Cutter) | vtkCutter |
+[DataSetSurface](/Python/VisualizationAlgorithms/DataSetSurface) | vtkDataSetSurfaceFilter | Cutting a hexahedron with a plane.
+The red line on the surface shows the cut.
 [DecimateFran](/Python/VisualizationAlgorithms/DecimateFran) | vtkDecimatePro | Examples of decimation algorithm. (a) Decimation of laser digitizer data.
 [DecimateHawaii](/Python/VisualizationAlgorithms/DecimateHawaii) | vtkDecimatePro | Examples of decimation algorithm. (b) Decimation of terrain data.
 [DisplacementPlot](/Python/VisualizationAlgorithms/DisplacementPlot) | vtkColorTransferFunction vtkWarpVector vtkVectorDot | Show modal lines for a vibrating beam.